NoMeansNowastaken/KarutaSniper/README.md

 ## Installation

 1. Download repo
-2. Run install.bat (if on windows)
+2. Run install.bat (if on windows) - its a file in the zip folder
 3. If that doesnt work or you are on a different os follow the instructions below
 4. Install requirements
 5. Install tesseract-ocr (and add to path)